sipeed/MaixPy/docs/doc/en/faq.md

 To export the files to your computer, you can use the [MaixVision file manager feature](./basic/maixvision.md) or other file transfer tools such as `scp` or `WinSCP`.

+## No Network, Is There an Offline Version of the Documentation?

+Yes.

+An offline HTML version of the documentation is provided.
+Go to the [MaixPy release page](https://github.com/sipeed/MaixPy/releases) and download the file named `maixpy_v*.*.*_doc.zip`.

+After extracting the file, you will get a `html` folder.
+Make sure `Python` is installed on your computer, then run the following command: `chmod +x ./view_doc.sh && ./view_doc.sh` (for Linux/MacOS) or `view_doc.bat` (for Windows).

+After that, open `http://<your_computer_IP>:8000/maixpy/index.html` in your browser to view the documentation offline.

+Additionally, if you just want to save a single page for offline viewing, you can press `Ctrl + P` on that page and select "Print as PDF" to save the page as a local PDF file.